MarcCoquand/Blog/site/posts/cardinality.md

 ```

 Much better, by taking a closer look at the problem we were solving and using
-cardinality we could conclude that we probably had the wrong implementation for
+cardinality we could conclude that we probably had the wrong representation for
-cardinality and found an alternative solution that is much more elegant and
+our state and found an alternative solution that is much more elegant.
+Now the
-makes impossible states impossible.
+bug that arose in the previous implementation can not happen anymore!